einzige/super-interview/README.md

 ## The task

-Calculate monthly churn and retention rates far any given date
+Calculate jobs monthly churn and retention rates for any given date.